 Send an email message with corrections or comments about this page.

+I'm sorry, but I will NOT answer questions concerning redemption of these notes.
 I will not answer questions about collectible values because I have no information.
 Please check eBay or contact some of the many fine dealers in paper money.

 Help support this free site!
 Please visit my eBay store called Papermental by Terry Cox.
 My inventory includes railroad passes, railroad ephemera, newspapers, magazines, engravings, and all sorts of paper collectibles.

 I suggest using WeTransfer or similar file transfer sites when sending large files or large numbers of files.